jasperdunn/react-form-hooks/README.md

   validateForm,
   validateInputValue,
   clearFormErrors,
-  clearInputErrors,
+  clearInputError,
-  setInputErrors
+  setInputError
 } = useFormErrors(formValidations)
 ```

 Where

-- `formErrors` - Object where each key is the form input name, and each value is an array of error messages (string/jsx).
+- `formErrors` - Object where each key is the form input name, and each value is an error message (string/jsx).
 - `numberOfErrors` - Number of inputs that have errors.
 - `validateForm` - Function that runs validation on the whole form, returns formIsValid (boolean).
 - `validateInputValue(input, value?)` - Function that runs validation on an input, returns inputIsValid (boolean).
 - `clearFormErrors` - Function that clears the form errors.
-- `clearInputErrors(input)` - Function that clears the errors for an input via an event handler or passing the new value.
+- `clearInputError(input)` - Function that clears the error for an input via an event handler or the input's name.
-- `setInputErrors(name, errors)` - Function that sets the errors for an input.
+- `setInputError(name, error)` - Function that sets the error for an input.

 ### formValidations